ObserveRTC/client-monitor-js/docs/PERCEIVED_QUALITY_DETECTORS.md

 4](./DETECTOR_TAXONOMY.md#4-one-detector-one-config-block)) — there is no group to switch off in one move.

-Four of those keys are new in 4.10.0.
-Two were renamed because the key spelled a different word from the detector it configures: `videoFreezesDetector` became `frozenVideoTrackDetector`, and `syntheticSamplesDetector` became `audioPlayoutSynthesisDetector`.
+Four of those keys are new in 4.9.0.
+Two were renamed because the key spelled a different word from the detector it configures: `videoFreezesDetector` became `inboundVideoFlowStateDetector`, and `syntheticSamplesDetector` became `audioPlayoutSynthesisDetector`.
 The other two followed their classes:
 `audioConcealmentDetector` became `inventedSpeechDetector`, and `audioDesyncDetector` became `avDesyncPlayoutDetector`.
 Unlike the first two, neither of